Johnny Tapia

 John Lee Anthony Tapia (February 13, 1967 – May 27, 2012) was an American professional boxer who competed from 1988 to 2011.
 He held multiple world championships in three weight classes, including the unified IBF and WBO super flyweight titles between 1994 and 1998, the unified WBA and WBO bantamweight titles between 1998 and 2000, and the IBF featherweight title in 2002.
 His 1999 loss by decision to Paulie Ayala was named the Fight of the Year by The Ring magazine.

-Tapia was inducted during 2017, posthumously, to the International Boxing Hall of Fame.
+Tapia was posthumously inducted into the International Boxing Hall of Fame in 2017.

 Early life

 Tapia was born in Albuquerque, New Mexico to Mexican American parents.
 His father had reportedly been murdered while his mother was pregnant with him.
-When he was eight years old, his mother, Virginia, was kidnapped, raped, repeatedly stabbed, and left for dead by her assailant.
+When he was eight years old, his mother, Virginia, was kidnapped, raped, repeatedly stabbed, and left dead by her assailant.
 Raised thereafter by his grandmother, Tapia turned to boxing at the age of nine.